xiaohan2012/twitter-sent-dnn/README.md

-# twitter-sent-dnn
-Twitter Sentiment Analysis using Convolutional Neural Network(CNN)
+#Twitter Sentiment Analysis using Convolutional Neural Network(CNN)

 A web app that allows to: